 FUNKADELIC -"Jimmy's Got a Little Bit Of Bitch In Him" (1975)

-The all-female Funk collective known as ISIS was led by Carol McDonald, who wrote openly about her lady loves in her songs.
-Evidently guys could get away with the genderbender thing while women couldn't, which is why few people have ever heard of this great and neglected band:
+The all-female Funk collective known as Isis was led by Carol McDonald, who wrote openly about her lady loves in her songs.
+Evidently Glam guys could get away with the genderbender thing while women couldn't, which is why few people have ever heard of this great and neglected band:

 This movie was a disastrous flop when it came out, but forged a hardcore fandom that would have astounding influence on the next decade:

-Funk-Rock shocker BETTY DAVIS was so fierce that sometimes her voice became a gutteral lion's roar that would possess even Linda Blair to twist to attention:
+Funk-Rock shocker Betty Davis was so fierce that sometimes her voice became a gutteral lion's roar that might possess even Linda Blair to twist to attention: